mpaluchowski/michal.paluchowski.com/content/posts/api-thinking-vs-client-thinking/index.md

 For System Architects, APIs are the panacea in a multi-device world.
 With the variety of client applications being demanded - web, native, embedded, large-screen, tiny-screen etc. - we want to keep complexity low by reusing as much code as possible.
 A properly written API can be shared between all clients and even allow for gracefully dropping support for a legacy generation, like a browser that's becoming obsolete.

-[Trello makes excellent use][trelloapiie9] of this graceful degradation pattern:
+Trello makes excellent use of this graceful degradation pattern:

 > [T]he website is just a face that chats with the Trello API and that the iOS and Android apps are also just faces and you can make your own face.
 > (...)